autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

-## Installation for Donkey Car main
+## Installation for Donkey Car >= 5.X

-Instructions for the latest code from the `main` branch.
+Instructions for the latest code from the `main` branch or newer releases >= 5.X.
 Note the installation differs between the two available OSs.
 On Jetson you need to install Jetpack 5.0.2.

 ### Installation on Jetson Xavier (or newer Jetson boards)